Magisk-Modules-Repo/Pix3lify/README.md

 ## ⭐ Credits

+-   @Pika for code reviews and support
+-   @JohnFawkes for debugging help
--   @thehappydinoa for the Google Call Screening codes
+-   @thehappydinoa for the Google Call Screening and Flip to Shhh
 -   @Laster K. for Night Light fixes and Daydream VR additions
 -   @Skittles9823 for helping me rename the module
 -   @topjohnwu for Magisk